 The Phoenix Theatre opened in 1930 with the premiere of Noel Coward’s Private Lives starring Coward himself and illustrious talent has featured ever since.
 The Phoenix Theatre is also one of the most beautiful theatres in London’s West End, with the auditorium respecting the tradition of Italian theatres with golden engraves, red seats, carpet and curtains.

-Read our Access Guide here.
+Contact Alice, our venue Access Lead here.

 Our accessible entrance is at the side of the building on Flitcroft Street.
 This gives step-free access from street level to Row A of the Dress Circle (high numbers side), Box C and the accessible toilet.

 Patrons should come to the Main Entrance on Phoenix Street and request an escort from the Access Host to the step-free entrance, as it must be opened by staff.

 Accessible Seating for Wheelchair Users and Patrons with Limited Mobility.